Unispezi/CPanelRemoteBackup/README.md

 # Usage
 Example:
-java -Dusername=someusername -Dpassword=somepassword -Dhostname=mysite.mydomain.com -Doutdir=c:/backups -jar CPanelRemoteBackup-1.0.jar
+java -jar CPanelRemoteBackup-1.0.jar -user someusername -password somepassword mysite.mydomain.com c:/backups

 Will log on to the given homepage, trigger a backup, and put it in c:\backups .